Element X: A Strategic Redesign for Sovereign-Grade Communication

 Timeline is one of the core screens of the app.
 I designed these screens making sure the content was the king by using a limited colour palette, using the brand colour sparringly, making sure the interface was clean and accessible.

-Chat list
+Chat List

 I created the home screen containing a list of chats.
 The key task was to make sure the interactions and UI fel familiar to iOS and Android users, defaulting to platform native patterns and components.